These days you can be sued for about anything from hitting someone’s bumper to divorcing your spouse.

-- Can’t afford to take time off of work
+- Can’t afford to take time off work

 - Can’t pay for transportation to the courtroom

-So if you’re summoned to court, make sure that you at least show up.
-Unfortunately, if your lender comes well prepared, you probably won’t have much of a legal defense unless:
+If you’re summoned to court, at least show up.
+Unfortunately, if your lender comes prepared, you won’t have much of a legal defense unless:

-- You can prove that the lenders were using illegal tactics like threatening you with jail time
+- You can prove the lenders were using illegal tactics like threatening you with jail time.

 What actually happens in court?

-For a case surrounding payday loans, court proceedings will be relatively straightforward.
-Small-claims court, where your hearing would be held, isn’t anything like the criminal trials you see in crime shows.
+For a case surrounding payday loans, court proceedings will be straightforward.
+Small-claims court, where your hearing would be held, isn’t like criminal trials seen in TV crime shows.

-You and your lender will both tell your sides of the story and present your evidence, often without legal representation, and the judge will make a ruling.
+You and your lender will tell your sides and present evidence, often without legal representation, and the judge will make a ruling.